 On successful completion of the course students will be able to:

-1. Define and describe what psychology is and the historical and contemporary approaches to understanding the interaction between mind and body.
+1. Recognise the historical and contemporary approaches to the psychological investigation of the interaction between mind and body.

-3. Demonstrate knowledge and understanding representing appropriate breadth and depth in selected content areas of psychology: (Emotion and Motivation, Sensation and Perception, Learning, Memory, Social, Biological, Abnormal, Developmental, Health and Individual Differences).
+3. Recognise core concepts in selected content areas of psychology: Emotion and Motivation, Sensation and Perception, Learning, Memory, Social, Biological, Abnormal, Developmental, Health and Individual Differences.

-4. Apply psychological concepts, theories, and research findings as relevant to various aspects of life, including family and relationships, education, policy and law, business and the workplace and healthcare.
+4. Apply psychological concepts, theories, and research findings to interpret various aspects of everyday life.

 5. Use critical thinking to effectively evaluate the scientific evidence in a given popular media report.

 This introductory course will provide students with an overview of the current body of knowledge and methods of the science of psychology.
 Topics will include the historical foundations of psychology, cognition, emotion, learning, human development, biological bases of behaviour, personality, psychological disorders, and social behaviour.

 Emphasis will be placed on an empirical approach to a scientific understanding of human behaviour across these diverse domains of psychology.

 This course has similarities to PSYC1010 and PSYC1020.
 If you have successfully completed PSYC1010 or PSYC1020, you cannot enrol in this course.